isotopp/isotopp.github.io/content/posts/2022-10-12-groups-and-places.md

 This has been in the late 80ies or early 90ies, so today I have had an interactive online presence on the upside of 25 years or so.

 Later I got to use IQC, Jabber, Skype, Hangouts, Facebook Messenger, WhatsApp, Slack and RocketChat, among many others.
-I also got exposed to a number of collaborative document processing systems with chatlike properties: the now defunct Google Wave (alias Apache Wave, now also mostly defunct), and its heir Google Docs, and a bunch of newer collaborative brainstorming tools from the School of Miro.
+I also got exposed to a number of collaborative document processing systems with chat-like properties: the now defunct Google Wave (alias Apache Wave, now also mostly defunct), and its heir Google Docs, and a bunch of newer collaborative brainstorming tools from the School of Miro.

 All these applications and chat systems are different, but they can be evaluated along a number of dimensions to understand chat systems better.